“Show me a man with a tattoo, and I’ll show you a man with an interesting past,” Jack London.

 According to IBIS World, the industry accounts for $1.4 billion as of 2021.
 The U.S. represents the biggest tattoo market generating $1.1 billion annually.

-Some studios are open to walk-ins.
+Some tattoo studios are open to walk-ins.
 Others require reservations and may refuse to serve a client that doesn’t represent their brand values.

 As for customers, they’re usually of three types:

 Write your business plan to better figure out how to open a tattoo shop.
-It’s the foundation of your business and can guide you through each stage of the launch and management of your business.
+It’s the foundation of your business and can guide you through each stage of the launch and management of your tattoo business.
 You can turn to a professional accountant for help.

 One of the options is to use your house as your workspace.
-However, many states’ health regulations don’t allow home studios.
+However, many states’ health regulations don’t allow home tattoo studios.
 Moreover, take into account that establishing yourself as a professional without a storefront is more complicated.

 Additionally, you can rent a building.
 In this case, make sure to get written permission from the owner before making any renovation.

-Another option is to open a studio.
+Another option is to open a tattoo studio.
 For this, you’ll need a space of 80 to 120 square meters divided into:

 This can be a warehouse or office equipped with quality furniture.
 Any location will need proper ventilation and lighting

-It’s critical to make the right choice concerning your business location.
+It’s critical to make the right choice concerning your tattoo business location.
 First, ensure the area isn’t saturated with tattoo shops and has enough foot traffic.
 Then, find out what reputation these studios have and what services they offer.
 Even though a place in a trendy area might be expensive, it might be more visible to potential customers.

-The issue of “how to open a tattoo shop” is closely related to “how to name a business.”
+The issue of “how to start a tattoo shop” is closely related to “how to name a business.”
 A good name will successfully reflect your business’s identity and goals.
 Also, it plays a significant role in terms of marketing.
 Specifically, it’ll help your customers identify the quality of your products and remember them.
 Consider using a business-naming guide to make the right choice.

 A legal entity is a registered company or organization.
 It can sign contracts, sue, or be sued in a court of law.
 Also, it must prepare statements to report on its performance.
 Legal entities include sole proprietorships, partnerships, limited liability companies (LLCs), and corporations.